The Grand Balcon Nord Trail in Chamonix: How to Hike from Plan de l‘Aiguille to Montenvers

 We will say that navigating back to the Grand Balcon Nord from Lac Bleu was a frustrating experience, made even moreso due to the fact that we knew we were slightly in a rush to make the last train from Montenvers.
 Maybe we missed something obvious (I wouldn’t put it past us!), but there really wasn’t a marked cut and dry trail from Lac Bleu.
 And it’s a pretty big descent down from the lake.
 Honestly, I would probably recommend just backtracking from Lac Bleu back to the trailhead and starting on the Grand Balcon Nord from the beginning.
 It would be easier and probably only take a little bit longer, but you’ll be on a defined trail without risk of getting lost or ending up in a bad place along the rocky slopes.

 From this point along the Grand Balcon Nord, the sign stated that Montenvers was 2 hours and 20 minutes away, which would mean we would miss the last train down to Chamonix.
-We debated whether we should continue, but we figured we were here…mine as well, and we just mentally prepared for a longer hike.
+We debated whether we should continue, but we figured we were here…might as well, and we just mentally prepared for a longer hike.
 But we still had hope we could hike fast enough, so the rest of the hike felt a bit rushed since we did really want to make that last train!

 Hiking on the Grand Balcon Nord